-Stick-out ears can be corrected at birth or soon after using EarBuddies™ Splints.
+Stick-out ears and many other baby ear problems can be corrected at birth or soon after using EarBuddies™ Splints.
 Splints can be fitted at home by parents themselves, or by a Professional.
 The ear cartilage is very soft at birth, and many of the ear deformities caused by a mishapen cartilage framework can be corrected by remoulding the framework using splints, so that as the cartilage hardens, it sets into the new permanent shape.
 The earlier the ears are splinted the easier this process is.
 After the age of eighteen months, the process becomes very difficult indeed, although some parents succeed in children as old at four years.

 TYPES OF STICK OUT EAR

 No two prominent ears are the same.
 The commonest problem is an inadequate antihelical fold.
 This can cause the ear to protrude at right angles to the mastoid skin.
 In other ears the bowl of the ear (the conchal bowl) is excessively deep but the antihelical fold is normal.
 A grading scale for prominent ears has been put forward by K. Graham and D. Gault, which also includes factors such as elasticity and memory of the cartilage.

 Some ears will need additional attention to a protruding lobe.
 In other ears, only the top of the ear (the upper pole) sticks out.